SumoLogic/sumologic-documentation/docs/manage/ingestion-and-volume/ingest-budgets/index.md

 #### Control ingest by team or service

-You can assign Collectors and Sources with [fields] (../Fields.md) based on teams and services.
+You can assign Collectors and Sources with [fields](../../fields.md based on teams and services.
 For example, a field could be `team=<name of the team>` or `service=<name of the service>`.
 With these fields assigned, you can create a budget with the scope `team=<name of the team>` to achieve team based budgets.
 You can leverage Source fields for finer control over the scope of the budget.
 You can map a model of your deployment or organization to metadata fields and then create ingest budgets with a scope referencing them.

 #### Match against multiple budgets